Safer boat operations—Maroochy River

 - water skiing prohibitions, including an area of Eudlo Creek where only boats up to 6.4m with 1 tow line may water ski on the creek.

 These requirements complement other marine safety and waterways management legislation.
 They also provide a simple, cost-effective regulatory system to advance marine safety on an important Sunshine Coast waterway.
-The changes have been implemented following 2 reports, extensive pubic consultation and many hours work by a reference group of key community stakeholders.

 Maps of speed limits and water skiing prohibitions